Galileo-Galilei/kedro-mlflow/docs/source/03_experiment_tracking/01_experiment_tracking/04_version_models.md

 `kedro-mlflow` introduces two new `DataSet` types that can be used in `DataCatalog` called `MlflowModelTrackingDataset` and `MlflowModelLocalFileSystemDataset`.
 The two have very similar API, except that:

 - the ``MlflowModelTrackingDataset`` is used to load from and save to from the mlflow artifact store.
-It uses optional `run_id` argument to load and save from a given `run_id` which must exists in the mlflow server you are logging to.
+It can [load from any given `model_uri`](https://mlflow.org/docs/latest/api_reference/python_api/mlflow.pyfunc.html?highlight=mlflow%20pyfunc%20load_model#mlflow.pyfunc.load_model), including registered model, local models, models tied to a run...
-- the ``MlflowModelLocalFileSystemDataset`` is used to load from and save to a given path.
+- the ``MlflowModelLocalFileSystemDataset`` is used to load from and save to a given local path.
 It uses the standard `filepath` argument in the constructor of Kedro DataSets.
 Note that it **does not log in mlflow**.

-*Note: If you use ``MlflowModelTrackingDataset``, it will be saved during training in your current run.
+*Note: If you use ``MlflowModelTrackingDataset``, it will be saved as a "LoggedModel" object and will be linked to your current run.
 However, you will need to specify the run id to predict with (since it is not persisted locally, it will not pick the latest model by default).
 You may prefer to combine ``MlflowModelLocalFileSystemDataset`` and ``MlflowArtifactDataset`` to make persist it both locally and remotely, see further.*

 Suppose you would like to register a `scikit-learn` model of your `DataCatalog` in mlflow, you can use the following yaml API: